Szymon-Czuszek/SAS-Data-Science/README.md

 These SAS code snippets demonstrate the process of visualizing employee gender distribution using various chart types for effective data exploration and analysis.

+## SAS Data Visualization: Age and Course Distribution

+This SAS code snippet processes student class data and creates vertical bar charts to visualize the distribution of age and course numbers.

+### Explanation:

+1. **Creating Dataset:**
+   - The DATA statement creates a dataset named CLASS, which contains information about students, including their name, gender, age, course number, and major.
+   - The INPUT statement specifies the format of the data to be read.

+2. **Creating Charts:**
+   - PROC CHART is used to create vertical bar charts based on the CLASS dataset.
+   - The first chart (vbar AGE) visualizes the distribution of ages among students using vertical bars.
+   - The second chart (vbar COURSENO) displays the distribution of course numbers discretely using vertical bars.

+These SAS code snippets demonstrate the process of visualizing age and course distribution among students using vertical bar charts for effective data analysis and exploration.

 ## Usage

 Clone the repository to your local machine.